mpv94/DvTE/README.md

 4) Execute the contents of the notebook.

-Note: The code has been tested only for Gaussian16, but the AQME package (link) allows for the generation of ORCA input files (please see the ACME instructions manual).
+Note: The code has been tested only for Gaussian16, but the AQME package (link) allows for the generation of ORCA input files (please see the AQME instructions manual).
 Parameters for the file preparations are set by default based on our recommendations; however, these can be easily changed in the "Define Parameters for QM input file generation" cell.
 Currently, the triplet energy predictions have been benchmarked for the default settings.
-Any changes in basis set and functional will require empirical determination of the population cutoff (see DvTEProc for details) for accurate predictions of triplet energies.
+Any changes in the basis set and functional will require empirical determination of the population cutoff (see DvTEProc for details) for accurate predictions of triplet energies.

 Current Recommendations:
 ```